HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

 # Author Content Items

-This section provides the steps on how to author a web content item using HCL Content Composer TEST.
+This section provides the steps on how to author a web content item using HCL Content Composer.

 ## Prerequisite {#prerequisite}